Modernising the Great Western route.

 Great Western electrification

 We’re electrifying one of Britain's oldest and busiest railways, providing greener, more reliable journeys and improving connections across southern England and South Wales: London and Bristol, including Cardiff, Newbury and Oxford.
+This project is also part of our London Railway Upgrade Plan, creating new connections and increasing capacity in peak hour by 30%.

 Transforming the railway at Reading